ErickL1808/Custom-Multi-Region-Web-Application-in-Azure/README.md

 ![Screenshot 2025-03-31 171747](https://github.com/user-attachments/assets/90fb18a2-91f6-442c-a28a-9fbcd053bc19)
 ![Screenshot 2025-03-31 171441](https://github.com/user-attachments/assets/061c1acb-6678-4863-acb1-576c65cf1cee)

-I hope this tutorial helped you learn a little bit about Network Security Protocols, subnets, Virutal Networks, load balancers, Virtual network gateway & Virtual Machines
+I hope this tutorial has helped you learn a little bit about Network Security Protocols, subnets, Virtual Networks, load balancers, Virtual network gateways & Virtual Machines.
-Now that we're done, DON'T FORGET TO CLEAN UP YOUR AZURE ENVIRONMENT so that you don't incur unnecessary charges.
+DON'T FORGET TO CLEAN UP YOUR AZURE ENVIRONMENT so that you don't incur unnecessary charges.
-Close your Remote Desktop connection, delete the Resource Group(s) created at the beginning of this tutorial, and verify Resource Group deletion.
+Close your Remote Desktop connection, delete the Resource Group(s) created at the beginning of this tutorial, and verify its completion.

-Virtual network peering was implemented to enable seamless and secure connectivity between the East US and West US regions.
-In addition, to enhance security, NSGs were applied with security rules, custom subnets & a Virtual Network Gateway (VPN) was configured to securely connect an on-premises resource to Azure.

-This project focuses on deploying a highly available web application across two Azure regions using Load Balancers & Traffic manager for cross-region failover.
-Load balancing was configured for both HTTP and HTTPS protocols, each paired with a health probe to monitor backend VM responsiveness and ensure service availability.
-The environment is segmented using custom subnets which improves manageability and security.
-Web-Subnet, which hosts the frontend VM, receives user traffic.
-App-Subnet, which handles the application server and is only accessible internally.
-DB-Subnet, which securely stores & manages the database server using private endpoints for security.